-Set aside and allow to cool completely before slicing with a serrated knife into 3mm thick slices.
+Set aside and allow to cool for 10minutes before slicing with a serrated knife into 3mm thick slices.

 Place the slices on baking trays lined with baking paper or silpad and bake for a further 8-10minutes until golden and crisp.
 Watch at this stage as you dont want them to go too brown .